Discover practical procurement dashboard examples and the KPIs teams use to track spend, suppliers, inventory, contracts, and cost savings.

 2. Supplier Performance Dashboard

-This dashboard gives a complete view of how your suppliers are actually performing — not just based on price, but on delivery, quality, and reliability.
+A supplier performance dashboard gives a complete view of how suppliers are performing across delivery, quality, and reliability metrics.

 Here's what KPIs this dashboard tracks: